 3.1.
 The Client pays for data and services as described in the submitted offer.

 3.2.
 All prices are stated in DKK and exclude VAT.
 The conditions of payment are set at 21 days from the invoice date.

 3.4.
-Geomatic reserves the right to require additional payment for a project in addition to what has been agreed on the basis of delays, errors or omissions to the material provided by the Client.
+Geomatic reserves the right to require additional payment for a project in addition to what has been agreed based on delays, errors, or omissions to the material provided by the Client.

 3.5.
 If payment is made after the due date, interest will be added to the due amount pursuant to the Danish Late Payment of Commercial Debts Act from the due date until payment of the due amount has been made.